meta4r/FastAPI-/README.md

 Task411: Secure REST API with Database Integration

-This project implements a secure REST API with integrated database support using Python 3.7+ and MySQL.
 Prerequisites

-Before you begin, ensure you have the following installed:

     Python 3.7 or higher
     MySQL server running

 Install dependencies:
     pip install -r requirements.txt

 Running the Application
 To run the application, use the following command:
 Run the run.py
 or
 uvicorn app.main:app --reload

 Running Test(s)
 use the following command:
 python -m pytest test/test.py

 Test Results: